YunoHost/doc/pages/01.administrate/05.install/install.md

 ![](image://virtualbox_2.1.png?class=inline)

 !
-If you encounter the error "VT-x is not available", you need probably need to enable Virtualization in the BIOS of your computer.
+If you encounter the error "VT-x is not available", you probably need to enable Virtualization in the BIOS of your computer.

 {% else %}